To drop off or pick up an animal:

 Brigham City zoning allows up to two cats and two dogs at each residence.

 The purpose of licensing is to help track and ensure that dogs are currently vaccinated and to assist in finding an owner if a dog becomes lost.
 If a dog has a current license, and an owner is at home, the dog can be returned home, saving the owner the cost of impound and boarding fees.
 Also, if a dog is injured, and is wearing a current license, an Animal Control Officer can take that dog directly to a veterinarian for treatment, which may save the dog's life.

 A citation can be issued for violation of any of the following Brigham City Animal Control ordinances:

 It is imperative that all bites be reported to local Animal Control Officers.
 Any animal that bites must be quarantined for observation for a period of not less than twelve (12) days by Animal Control.
 The owner shall bear the cost of the confinement.
 The Animal Shelter shall be the normal place for such quarantine, but other arrangements, including confinement by the owner may be made with the Animal Control Officers, provided the animal has current rabies vaccinations at the time the bite is inflicted.

-If an animal is found and the owner can not be located, the animal should be surrendered to Animal Control.
-Often owners don't call and ask about their lost pets, they just come to look through the Shelter.
-If the animal is not on public display, the owner may never know his/her pet has been found.
-It is unlawful to harbor or keep any lost/stray animal.
-The animal needs to be allowed to complete it's "stray time" at the Shelter, and then if the finder wants the animal, they can "legally" adopt it.
+It is unlawful to harbor or keep any lost or stray animal.
+If an animal is found and the owner cannot be located, the animal should be surrendered to Animal Control.
+Owners may come look through the shelter rather than call and ask about their lost pets.
+If the animal is not on public display, the owner may never know their pet has been found.
+After an animal completes its "stray time" at the Shelter, it is available for adoption.